Do-It-Yourself Videotape Baking

 Most videotapes can be successfully baked.
 However do not bake acetate tapes2

-TGrantPhoto stocks a specially modified food dehydrator.
+TGrantPhoto stocks a customized tape dehydrator.
 It comes with specially sized trays that accomodate 1/2" tape sizes that are used by videophiles.
-The included digital thermometer allows you to monitor the inside temperature while your tapes bake.
+The installed digital thermometer probe allows you to monitor the inside temperature while your tapes bake.

 Warning: Don't even consider using kitchen ovens, microwave ovens, or other baking options.
 They have wide temperature swings that will damage your tapes.